raryelcostasouza/JAutosub/README.md

+NOTE: THIS PROJECT IS DISCONTINUED.
+Recommended to use the new <a href="https://github.com/raryelcostasouza/pyTranscriber">pyTranscriber</a> instead... better perfomance and reliability.

 JAutosub is an Windows app that can be used to generate <b>automatic transcription / automatic subtitles </b> for audio/video files  through a friendly graphical user interface.
 For the hard work of speech recognition it is made use of the <a href="https://cloud.google.com/speech/">Google Speech Recognition API</a>.
 <br>
 <br>